 I’m in the last week of a 27-day colon/parasite cleanse, which I do spring and fall.
 My dear acupuncturist tells me that it’s not a question of whether you have parasites, it’s what to do about them.

 Do this every day until the whole bottle of Paratosin is gone (10 days).
+Continue to take the psyllium and bentonite twice daily but take no Paratosin for 7 days.

 I’m not going to include directions here because I don’t know the contraindications — i.e., when someone shouldn’t do this.
 I’m just a blogger sharing a personal health practice.
 If you’re interested, please consult your alternative medical practitioner first.